Sol LeWitt: Life

 LeWitt was born in Hartford, Connecticut, to a family of Jewish immigrants from Russia.
 His father died when he was six.
 His mother took him to art classes at the Wadsworth Atheneum in Hartford.
 After earning a BFA from Syracuse University in 1949, LeWitt traveled to Europe where he was exposed to Old Master paintings.

 Shortly thereafter, he served in the Korean War, first in California, then Japan, and finally Korea.

+Art studio

 LeWitt moved to New York City in 1953 and set up a studio on the Lower East Side, in the old Ashkenazi Jewish settlement on Hester Street.
 During this time he studied at the School of Visual Arts while also pursuing his interest in design at Seventeen magazine, where he did paste-ups, mechanicals, and photostats.
 In 1955, he was a graphic designer in the office of architect I.M.
 Pei for a year.
 Around that time, LeWitt also discovered the work of the late 19th-century photographer Eadweard Muybridge, whose studies in sequence and locomotion were an early influence for him.
 These experiences, combined with an entry-level job as a night receptionist and clerk he took in 1960 at the Museum of Modern Art (MoMA) in New York, would influence LeWitt's later work.

 At MoMA, LeWitt's co-workers included fellow artists Robert Ryman, Dan Flavin, Gene Beery, and Robert Mangold, and the future art critic and writer, Lucy Lippard who worked as a page in the library.
 Curator Dorothy Canning Miller's now famous 1960 "Sixteen Americans" exhibition with work by Jasper Johns, Robert Rauschenberg, and Frank Stella created a swell of excitement and discussion among the community of artists with whom LeWitt associated.
 LeWitt also became friends with Hanne Darboven, Eva Hesse, and Robert Smithson.

 LeWitt taught at several New York schools, including New York University and the School of Visual Arts, during the late 1960s.
 In 1980, LeWitt left New York for Spoleto, Italy.
 After returning to the United States in the late 1980s, LeWitt made Chester, Connecticut, his primary residence.
 He died at age 78 in New York from cancer complications.

 Work

-LeWitt is regarded as a founder of both Minimal and Conceptual art.
-His prolific two and three-dimensional work ranges from wall drawings (over 1200 of which have been executed) to hundreds of works on paper extending to structures in the form of towers, pyramids, geometric forms, and progressions.
+LeWitt is regarded as a founder of both minimal and conceptual art.
+His prolific two and three-dimensional work ranges from wall drawings (over 1,200 of which have been executed) to hundreds of works on paper extending to structures in the form of towers, pyramids, geometric forms, and progressions.
 These works range in size from books and gallery-sized installations to monumental outdoor pieces.
 LeWitt's first serial sculptures were created in the 1960s using the modular form of the square in arrangements of varying visual complexity.
-In Issue 5 of 0 To 9 magazine, LeWitt's work 'Sentences on Conceptual Art' was published.This piece became one of the most widely cited artists' writings of the 1960s, exploring the relationship between art, practice and art criticism.
+In Issue 5 of 0 To 9 magazine, LeWitt's work 'Sentences on Conceptual Art' was published.
+This piece became one of the most widely cited artists' writings of the 1960s, exploring the relationship between art, practice and art criticism.
 In 1979, LeWitt participated in the design for the Lucinda Childs Dance Company's piece Dance.